 1973: “Time in a Bottle” by Jim Croce’ became his second of two #1 records in both the US and Canada.

-Milt Okun, influential arranger, record producer, conductor, singer, founder of Cherry Lane Music Publishing Company who produced for many popular groups and artists such as Peter, Paul and Mary, The Chad Mitchell Trio, The Brothers Four, John Denver, and Miriam Makeba, was born in Brooklyn, NY in 1923.
+Milt Okun, arranger, record producer, conductor, singer, and founder of Cherry Lane Music Publishing Company, Inc who transformed the careers of several major US acts including Peter, Paul and Mary, The Chad Mitchell Trio, John Denver, and Harry Belafonte, was born in Brooklyn, NY in 1923.

 Buddy Harman, country music session drummer who played on over 18,000 sessions for artists such as Elvis Presley, Jerry Lee Lewis, Dolly Parton, Brenda Lee, Loretta Lynn, Roy Orbison, Chet Atkins, Roger Miller, Johnny Cash, Leon Russell, and many more, was born in Nashville, TN in 1928.

 Chet Baker, trumpeter, vocalist, and cool jazz innovator, was born Chesney Henry Baker in Yale, OK in 1929.

 Esther Phillips, versatile singer across multiple genres, was born in Galveston, TX in 1935.